 Part of what makes mountain biking so appealing is meeting up with like-minded friends and having a chat on the trails.
 Traditionally though, bad weather or a sudden change of circumstances would likely mean abandoning a ride entirely and missing out.

-While the full off-road riding experience is hard to fully replicate on a turbo trainer, Zwift’s wealth of routes, combined with plenty of organised group ride, workout and even racing options, mean that immersive rides aren’t exclusive to being outdoors.
+While the full off-road riding experience is impossible to fully replicate on a turbo trainer, Zwift’s wealth of routes, combined with plenty of organised group rides, workouts and even racing options, mean that immersive rides aren’t exclusive to being outdoors.

-On top of that, you can use the Zwift Companion App on a phone or tablet device to create private meetups with friends to ensure you don’t miss out on any of the chat that the original ride promised.
+On top of that, you can use the Zwift companion app on a phone or tablet device to create private Zwift meetups with friends to ensure you don’t miss out on any of the chat that the original ride promised.

 Because of the sheer amount of cyclists riding around in Zwift’s virtual courses at any one time, it’s also a great way to connect with other mountain bikers from around the world too.

 Riding an MTB isn’t just about pushing on the pedals hard – there are many subtle manoeuvres and skills that contribute to the fun factor of off-road riding.
 When the bad weather rolls in or your schedule doesn’t allow for much time on the trails, it’s this dynamism that can be missed the most.